 Washington Apple Pi, Ltd., a nonprofit computer user group with an international membership, operates a suite of Internet information servers, including Web servers, mail servers, list servers and associated supporting services.
-These servers were set up and created for the benefit of members of Washington Apple Pi, for prospective members, and for those individuals and groups that share our passion for personal computing, particularly personal computing involving Apple and Macintosh operating systems.
+These servers were set up and created for the benefit of members of Washington Apple Pi, for prospective members, and for those individuals and groups that share our passion for personal computing, particularly personal computing involving Apple, Macintosh, iPhone, iPad, Apple Watch, Apple TV, etc., operating systems.
 The content of the various servers, pages, and services is the property of Washington Apple Pi and, in the case of member pages, individual members of Washington Apple Pi.
 This information is not in the public domain.

 We maintain online order forms at the request of many of our overseas and local members.
-These are not secure order forms like you'll find at most e-commerce sites.
-They are simply a convenient way to get order information to the Pi's office manager.
-If you aren't comfortable submitting payment information over the Web or by e-mail, you're welcome to print out the forms and mail them in, or to contact the office during our business hours.
+These are secure order forms like you'll find at most e-commerce sites.
+They are a convenient way to get order information to the Pi's office manager.
+If you aren't comfortable submitting payment information over the Web or by e-mail, you're welcome to print out the forms and mail them in.

 Messages posted on the TCS forums are in one of two forms: public or private.
 Public messages that you post can be read by any Washington Apple Pi member.
 Private messages that you post can be read by yourself, by the recipient that you name while posting the message, and by a handful of system operators who keep an eye on the boards and make sure they remain civil.
 For a greater degree of privacy, contact each other via e-mail.